kamranahmedse/itomate/readme.md

-# yalla
+# iTermate
-> Create automated workflows and sessions for iTerm2
+> Automate your iTerm layouts and workflows